uoon/Hobproj/README.md

 					ini9 = raw_input("> ")
 					if ini9 == '1':
 						inv.add_item('Unmasked')
-						print "You take off your mask.
-You see three guards walking toward your direction." print "Alison hands you a folded piece of paper." print '-' * 30
+						print "You laugh as you see a glimmer in Alison's eyes.
+Are you in love?
+Are you willing to" print "give up your plans to rob the world's largest bank for true love?" print "You take off your mask and you notice that three guards walking toward your direction." print "Alison hands you a folded piece of paper." print '-' * 30
 						print "1.
-Read the piece of paper" print "2.
-Run toward the Security Room" print "3.
-Thank Alison and walk toward the exit." print '-' * 30
+Read the piece of paper." print "2.
+Ignore the note and walk toward the Security Room." print "3.
+Thank Alison and walk toward the exit." print
+						print '-' * 30
 						ini10 = raw_input("> ")
 						if ini10 == '1':